-The Corporation has a verbal consulting contract with Mr. Steve Vanry, Chief Financial Officer, pursuant to which Mr. Vanry provides his services to the Corporation for \$1,000 per month.
+The Corporation has a verbal consulting contract with Mr. Steve Vanry, pursuant to which Mr. Vanry provides his services to the Corporation for \$1,000 per month.
+On January 24, 2022, Steve Vanry, former CFO, was appointed a director of the Corporation.